Feline Fragments is written/compiled by

 She bonded straight away with the dog and cat and soon adopted the pair, taking them home to her ranch in southern Oregon, which she shared with another cat, a foster kitten, two Boston terriers and several other dogs, horses and other animals.
 She reported that they settled in really well: Bob Cat loved playing with the vacuum cleaner and taught himself how to turn it on, and he enjoyed rough and tumble with the kitten; when Bobbi came in at night after a busy day, she groomed the cats.Nethery and Larson's research for their book included a trip to Oregon to meet Melinda, Bobbi and Bob Cat.
 It was a memorable experience for both writers.
 'Bob Cat greeted us at that door,' Nethery recalled.
 'He was just like a little host: so cute.'

 The Two Bobbies book, which is beautifully illustrated by New Orleans resident Jean Cassels, received numerous accolades, recommendations and awards (see our review in Feline Folios) but unfortunately there was a sad epilogue.
 Shortly before it was published in early August 2008, word was received that Bob Cat had died, apparently from an adverse reaction to medication.
 'We cried our eyes out,' Nethery said.
 'He was an inspiration to all who knew him.'
 The authors donated 10 per cent of the proceeds from the book sales to the Best Friends Animal Society.

 A short time after losing Bob Cat, Melinda decided to take in another in need of a home, and turned to the web.
 A search led her to a page with a photo and video of a cat at a shelter in Illinois who looked a lot like him.
 Unbelievably, his name was Bob Cat!
-She adopted him in October 2008, and Best Friends has a lovely photo of them here which also includes a dog.
-There isn't a caption with a name so we can't be sure, but it looks like Bobbi who incidentally had been renamed Bobbi Ann to make her sound a little more feminine!
-Bob Cat (the second) and Bobbi Ann apparently got on famously.
+She adopted him in October 2008.
+Bobbi the dog had been renamed Bobbi Ann to make her sound a little more feminine, and she and Bob Cat (the second) apparently got on famously.